augusto-moura/augusto-moura.github.io/docs/pages.md

 	> - Titanish
 	> - AugustoTitan

+* Backlog
+	> I keep a constantly updated record of what games I have ever played, beaten or completed.
+Check it out!

 * Speedrunning
 	> The act of speedrunning consists of beating a game as fast as possible considering a set of rules.
 	Since 2015, I have amassed a collection of speedruns, of which I am very proud!